 Ask employees to work remotely when they feel well enough but show symptoms, such as a fever, cough, or runny nose.
 And ask that they check in with their supervisor to avoid abusing the policy.

 Additionally, by offering hybrid options, employees can reinvest their commute time into healthier habits.
 An article published by Harvard Medical School states that limiting stress and increasing exercise can strengthen immune systems.
 In other words, going for a morning walk or jog rather than sitting in traffic will provide an immunity boost!

 While hybrid work represents a positive shift in the workplace, it does have its drawbacks.
 Be aware of the following hurdles as you work toward building solutions.

 One of the biggest hurdles in hybrid work is maintaining consistent and clear communication.
 The convenience of stopping by someone’s office for a quick interaction disappears with remote work.
 That’s why reviewing communication expectations should be part of your new employee onboarding process.

-Focus on training employees to use their email calendar to schedule meetings.
+Focus on training employees to use their email calendar to schedule Weekly team meeting.
 Ask employees to update their calendar’s availability daily so coworkers are not dissuaded from setting meetings.
 And instruct employees to flag all emails until they’ve followed up on them.